Keeping Noise Down

 If the problem persists then you can complain to the Enforcement Response Team.

 If you are being disturbed by noise happening now call if you would like help on 020 8489 1335 during office hours or 020 8489 0000 evenings and weekends.

 If there is still a problem we could serve those responsible for the noise with an abatement notice under the Environmental Protection act 1990.
-This means that they could be fined up to £5,000 and have their sound equipment seized.
+This means that they could receive an unlimited fine, have a criminal record imposed and their sound equipment could also be seized.
 In severe cases the police will assist and your noisy neighbours could get a Criminal Behaviour Order (CBO) or be evicted.

 Sometimes noise is a problem because of poor insulation between houses.
 Improving sound insulation between flats can be expensive, but worthwhile.